progit/progit/it/01-introduction/01-chapter1.markdown

 Insert 18333fig0104.png
 Figure 1-4.
 Other systems tend to store data as changes to a base version of each file.

-Git doesnít think of or store its data this way.
+Git doesn‚Äôt think of or store its data this way.
 Instead, Git thinks of its data more like a set of snapshots of a mini filesystem.
 Every time you commit, or save the state of your project in Git, it basically takes a picture of what all your files look like at that moment and stores a reference to that snapshot.
-To be efficient, if files have not changed, Git doesnít store the file againójust a link to the previous identical file it has already stored.
+To be efficient, if files have not changed, Git doesn‚Äôt store the file again‚Äîjust a link to the previous identical file it has already stored.
 Git thinks about its data more like Figure 1-5.

 Insert 18333fig0105.png
 Figure 1-5.
 Git stores data as snapshots of the project over time.

 This is an important distinction between Git and nearly all other VCSs.
 It makes Git reconsider almost every aspect of version control that most other systems copied from the previous generation.
 This makes Git more like a mini filesystem with some incredibly powerful tools built on top of it, rather than simply a VCS.
-Weíll explore some of the benefits you gain by thinking of your data this way when we cover Git branching in Chapter 3.
+We‚Äôll explore some of the benefits you gain by thinking of your data this way when we cover Git branching in Chapter 3.

 ### Nearly Every Operation Is Local ###

-Most operations in Git only need local files and resources to operate ñ generally no information is needed from another computer on your network.
-If youíre used to a CVCS where most operations have that network latency overhead, this aspect of Git will make you think that the gods of speed have blessed Git with unworldly powers.
+Most operations in Git only need local files and resources to operate ‚Äì generally no information is needed from another computer on your network.
+If you‚Äôre used to a CVCS where most operations have that network latency overhead, this aspect of Git will make you think that the gods of speed have blessed Git with unworldly powers.
 Because you have the entire history of the project right there on your local disk, most operations seem almost instantaneous.

-For example, to browse the history of the project, Git doesnít need to go out to the server to get the history and display it for youóit simply reads it directly from your local database.
+For example, to browse the history of the project, Git doesn‚Äôt need to go out to the server to get the history and display it for you‚Äîit simply reads it directly from your local database.
 This means you see the project history almost instantly.
 If you want to see the changes introduced between the current version of a file and the file a month ago, Git can look up the file a month ago and do a local difference calculation, instead of having to either ask a remote server to do it or pull an older version of the file from the remote server to do it locally.

-This also means that there is very little you canít do if youíre offline or off VPN.
+This also means that there is very little you can‚Äôt do if you‚Äôre offline or off VPN.
 If you get on an airplane or a train and want to do a little work, you can commit happily until you get to a network connection to upload.
-If you go home and canít get your VPN client working properly, you can still work.
+If you go home and can‚Äôt get your VPN client working properly, you can still work.
 In many other systems, doing so is either impossible or painful.
-In Perforce, for example, you canít do much when you arenít connected to the server; and in Subversion and CVS, you can edit files, but you canít commit changes to your database (because your database is offline).
+In Perforce, for example, you can‚Äôt do much when you aren‚Äôt connected to the server; and in Subversion and CVS, you can edit files, but you can‚Äôt commit changes to your database (because your database is offline).
 This may not seem like a huge deal, but you may be surprised what a big difference it can make.

 ### Git Has Integrity ###

 Everything in Git is check-summed before it is stored and is then referred to by that checksum.
-This means itís impossible to change the contents of any file or directory without Git knowing about it.
+This means it‚Äôs impossible to change the contents of any file or directory without Git knowing about it.
 This functionality is built into Git at the lowest levels and is integral to its philosophy.
-You canít lose information in transit or get file corruption without Git being able to detect it.
+You can‚Äôt lose information in transit or get file corruption without Git being able to detect it.

 The mechanism that Git uses for this checksumming is called a SHA-1 hash.
-This is a 40-character string composed of hexadecimal characters (0ñ9 and añf) and calculated based on the contents of a file or directory structure in Git.
+This is a 40-character string composed of hexadecimal characters (0‚Äì9 and a‚Äìf) and calculated based on the contents of a file or directory structure in Git.
 A SHA-1 hash looks something like this:

 	24b9da6552252987aa493b52f8696cd6d3b00373